Being Young And HIV positive

 Every day about 2,000 young people are infected with HIV.
 Estimates indicate that people between the age of 15 to 24 year account for more than one-third of all new virus infections among adults (1).
 In this same age group, only 36% of boys and 28% of girls have accurate and precise information about HIV.

-Although vulnerable in many nations, the younger population is not covered by anti-virus policies that include sex education and reproductive health services.
+Although vulnerable in many countries, the younger population is not covered by anti-virus policies that include sex education and reproductive health services.
 The situation is worsening in low and middle-income countries, where 22 million people living with HIV still lack access to adequate treatment.
-This now leaves a large number of them being young and HIV positive.
+This now leaves a large number of them being young and HIV-positive.